-Find all gamma-ray bursts in regions of massive young stars Something to do with death of massive stars Explode once every 104-105 years in a given galaxy versus about once per 102 years for ordinary supernovae, so relatively rare.
+Find all gamma-ray bursts in regions of massive young stars Something to do with death of massive stars Explode once every 10-10 years in a given galaxy versus about once per 10 years for ordinary supernovae, so relatively rare.
 Most popular guess is that gamma-ray bursts represent the birth of a black hole in the collapse of a massive star (might be a highly magnetized neutron star or magnetar - Chapter 8) Circumstantial evidence for several bursts associated with supernovae.

 The raging issue: are gamma-ray bursts produced in some form of core collapse supernova?
-Circumstantial evidence...
-THEN PROOF!

-GRB 030329 was nearby, only 3 BILLION light years away!
+Circumstantial evidence followed by proof: GRB 030329 was nearby, only 3 BILLION light years away!
 Relatively bright, an ideal target.
 SN2003dh was discovered a week later!
-Spectrum of a Type Ic supernova

-The current picture: Gamma-ray bursts result from the collapse of a massive star from which the hydrogen and most of the helium have been stripped, probably to produce a black hole, that emits a tightly focused, highly relativistic jet.
+Spectrum of a Type Ic supernova By now many associated supernovae have been found: all are Type Ic supernovae But all Type Ic supernovae are not gamma-ray bursts The current picture: Gamma-ray bursts result from the collapse of a massive star from which the hydrogen and most of the helium have been stripped, probably to produce a black hole, that emits a tightly focused, highly relativistic jet.
 Every burst, twice a day somewhere in the Universe - the birth of a black hole aiming its jet at us? ~100 aimed elsewhere for every one aimed at us.